 Currently, more than 70% of PET plastic is re-used in India, however, the technologies which are related to the economically using all plastic waste already exist in our country.
 In this regard, a few companies in India are focusing on converting plastic waste into fuel.

 Green packaging serves many benefits.
 Let’s have a look at a few of them.

 - Reduce the dependency on fossil fuels: Green packaging involves zero or minimal usage of fossil fuels that reduce the carbon footprint of manufacturing the packaging.

 - Easy disposal: The packaging material used will be either compostable or recyclable.
 If you have composting facilities, then you can convert the waste packaging into compost or if your packaging says that it can be recycled, then, it can be thrown away in recycle bin for re-use.

 - Improves your goodwill: Using green packaging will surely create a good impression of your company in the market that you are concerned about the environment.

 - Saves from toxic plastics: Petrochemical products cause a lot of pollution resulting in many serious illnesses for humans.
 By using green packaging, we can not only save the environment but also save humans from getting sick.

-Various sectors like food & beverage, personal care, healthcare, etc have already adopted green packaging.
-Among them, Grand View Research expects the food & beverages sector to expand rapidly in the coming years, which is already steadily shifting away from non-sustainable packaging to recycled packaging.
+Various industry sectors such as food & beverages, personal care, healthcare, etc have already adopted green packaging.
+Among them, Grand View Research expects the food & beverages sector to expand rapidly in the coming years, and steadily shift away from non-sustainable packaging to recycled packaging.